nmannheimer/Data-Whisperer/README.md

 # Data-Whisperer
-A NLP visualization builder for Tableau.
+A NLP visualization builder for Tableau Desktop.
+Developed in Python 2.7